hubotio/hubot/docs/scripting.md

 ## Making HTTP calls

 Hubot can make HTTP calls on your behalf to integrate & consume third party APIs.
-This can be through an instance of [node-scoped-http-client](https://github.com/technoweenie/node-scoped-http-client) available at `robot.http`.
+This can be through `robot.http`.
 The simplest case looks like:

 ```javascript